ZHE-SAPI/CostFilter-AD/Costfilter_Dinomaly/README.md

 ## 📚 Cite

+## 📚 Cite

-If you think our Costfilter-AD helpful, please cite it using the following reference:@inproceedings{zhang2025costfilter,
+If you find our work helpful, please consider **citing our paper** and giving us a ⭐.
+Thank you!

 ```
+  @inproceedings{zhang2025costfilter,
   author    = {Zhang, Zhe and Cai, Mingxiu and Wang, Hanxiao and Wu, Gaochang and Chai, Tianyou and Zhu, Xiatian},
   title     = {CostFilter-AD: Enhancing Anomaly Detection through Matching Cost Filtering},
   booktitle = {42nd International Conference on Machine Learning (ICML)},